-In the first stanza of this piece the speaker begins by describing a moment of deja vu.
+In the first stanza of ‘Sudden Light’, the speaker begins by describing a moment of deja vu.
 He knows with a degree of certainty that he has “been here before.”
 The following lines will provide the reader with some of the details of the setting, but one will never know for sure where exactly he is.

 Although he is sure he has been “here before” he is unable to recall “when or how” that could be the case.
 He “cannot tell” under what circumstances he could’ve found himself “here” previously.

 There are certain elements of the scene that trigger his memories.
 The first is a smell.
 Somewhere in the distance, “beyond the door” he can detect the smell of “grass.”
 So far the scene is a pleasant one.
 This is furthered by the following lines that describe the grass as having a “sweet keen smell.”
 It is one he wants to reach out to, and experience more of.